drbean/curriculum/writing/study/slides.md

 - Study mode: 5 minutes to do it
 - Reporting mode: 20 minutes to write up what you did

+	- What did you do?
+	- What did you learn?
+Demonstrate your learning, eg, 'clarify' means 澄清.

 ## A study plan for Week 17